KurtisIvey/KurtisIvey/README.md

   <br/>
   <b>Note:</b> Top languages is only a metric of the languages my public code consists of and doesn't reflect experience or skill level.
 </p>

+- 💬 Ask me about Brazilian Jiu Jitsu or any of the projects that I've worked on.
+- 📫 How to reach me: LinkedIn
+- ⚡ Fun fact: I have driven the distance equivalent to having drove around the world 28 times, so I'm a pro at sitting on my butt.
+I also teach Brazilian Jiu Jitsu.